SlybootsStudio/iqrpg.guide/guides/battler.md

 ## Premium store

-- Gold > attri/drop > exp > mastery
+- Gold > attribute/drop > exp > mastery
-- Attri vs Drop depends on your income/xtrade
+- Attribute vs Drop first depends on your income/xtrade
 - Max each boost before moving on to the next

 ## Attributes